Adrien-No/prologin-ocaml-solutions/README.md

-# Solutions of some competitive programming problems from Prologin.
+"Solutions of some competitive programming problems from Prologin."

 > mainly solutions for first qualifications-exercises since 2022.